jmsaylor/slack-bookstore-bot/README.md

 Always open to pull requests that will make this a useful tool for sharing books.

-Twitter, Discord, & Github: jmsaylor
+Twitter, Discord, & Github: jmsaylor<br/>
 Gmail: johnmsaylor@gmail.com